-Welcome to our Stock Chart Analysis Introductory & Contents Page
+Welcome to Stock Chart Analysis Index Page!

 In order to be a good options trader, stock chart analysis skills should form a major component of your decision making process, particularly if your strategy involves anticipating short term market moves.
 Reading and interpreting price action charts is often referred to as “Technical Analysis” (as opposed to “Fundamental Analysis”) and the purpose of this section of our site will be to explore the most popular methods used to do this.